List of Marvel Comics characters: M: Mindworm

 Mindworm first appeared in The Amazing Spider-Man #138 by Gerry Conway and Ross Andru.
 William Turner was a superhuman mutant with limited telepathic powers.
-He had an oversized cranium and was extremely intelligent who started off using his powers to crime due to the tragedy of his parents' death using his powers against Spider-Man.
+He had an oversized cranium and was extremely intelligent who started off using his powers for crime due to the tragedy of his parents' death using his powers against Spider-Man.

-Eventually, Mindworm attempted to reform but his problems were too difficult for him to control and he allowed himself to be killed by common street thugs to end his great suffering in The Spectacular Spider-Man (vol. 2) #22 (February 2005).
+Eventually, Mindworm attempted to reform but his problems were too difficult for him to control and he allowed himself to be killed by common street thugs to end his suffering in The Spectacular Spider-Man (vol. 2) #22 (February 2005).

+Mink

+Mink is a character appearing in American comic books published by Marvel Comics.
+She is a pastiche of Catwoman.

+Mink is a former criminal, who became a part of Nighthawk's America Redeemers, who attempted to stop the Squadron from taking over the world.
+She was an heiress who turned to a life of crime for excitement.
+She fell in love with Nighthawk, but he was killed when Squadron infiltrator Foxfire used her powers to rot Nighthawk's heart.
+Mink then killed Foxfire with her claws.

+Mink has no superhuman powers, but is highly acrobatic and skilled in martial arts.
+She wields metal claws and Mink-stink, or mustard gas.